 Sterne, Jonathan and Mehak Sawhney (Co-authors).
 “The Acousmatic Question and the Will to Datafy: Otter.ai, Low-Resource Languages and the Politics of Machine Listening,” Kalfou: A Journal of Comparative and Relational Ethnic Studies 9, no. 2 (Fall 2022): 288-306.(Forthcoming)*

-Sagorika Singha is an ICSSR Postdoctoral Fellow at The Sarai Programme, Centre for the Study of Developing Societies (CSDS), New Delhi.
-She is also an affiliate at the Center for Information, Technology, and Public Life (CITAP), University of Northern Carolina, Chapel Hill (2022-23).
+Sagorika Singha is an International Research Group on Authoritarianism and Counter-Strategies (IRGAC)-Rosa-Luxemburg-Stiftung (RLS) Postdoctoral Fellow at The Sarai Programme, Centre for the Study of Developing Societies (CSDS), New Delhi and an affiliate at the Centre for Information, Technology and Public Life (CITAP), University of Northern Carolina (UNC), Chapel Hill.